csbg/BioinformaticsPracticals1/python3.md

 type(m)
 ```

-Let's have a closer look at the matc object:
+Let's have a closer look at the match object:

 ```python
 m.groups()  # tuple with found groups